salcedoe/MtMdocs/docs/imageProcessing/ImageEnhancement.md

 ![img-name](images/imgVwr-contrast-tab.png){ width="450"}

-Click on the "Interative Histogram" button and you should see the following:
+Click on the "Interactive Histogram" button and you should see the following:

 ![img-name](images/moon2-imgVwr-interactiveHistogram.png){ width="450"}